 The County Board of Tax Assessors, are appointed for fixed terms by the governing authority in all counties except one and are responsible for determining taxability; the appraisal, assessment, and the equalization of all assessments within the county.
 They notify taxpayers when fair market value changes are made to the value of the property and they receive and review all appeals file.
 The Board insures that the appeal process proceeds properly.
 In addition, they have the final approval on all exemptions claimed by the taxpayer.

-The board meets every Monday at 9:00am in the East Wing of the Columbus Government Center.
+The board meets every Monday at 9:00am in the City Services Building located at 3111 Citizens Way, Columbus, Georgia.

 County Board of Equalization